ludovicroland/alerts-octopress/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ##Description
 Provide contextual feedback messages for typical user actions with the handful of available and flexible alert messages.
-Base on the Bootstrap CSS Component.
+Based on the Bootstrap CSS Component.
 This plugin supports markdown !

 I did not try on Jekyll but it should works too.